Why New Hires Take Too Long to Find Their Footing

 What messy onboarding usually looks like

-A lot of small businesses do not have a formal onboarding system.
+A lot of small businesses don't have a formal onboarding system.

 What they have is a mix of: